Athletics at the 2015 Pan American Games – Women's 100 metres hurdles

-The women's 100 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games took place on July 21 at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The women's 100 metres hurdles sprint competition of the athletics events at the 2015 Pan American Games took place on July 21 at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Yvette Lewis of the United States.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: